 December Events in Breckenridge

-The Lighting of Breckenridge and Race of the Santas – Dec.
-7, 2019
+Lighting of Breckenridge & Race of the Santas

 Forego the stress of cooking a big meal for the whole family and eat out at one of many restaurants in Breckenridge providing holiday dining.
-Most restaurants are open for Christmas Eve, Christmas and New Years Eve, but may have a separate fee for holiday dinners.
-Be sure to make reservations or start early because tables may fill up.
-The local grocery stores also offer holiday dinners for pick-up if you’re looking for a tasty stay-in option with minimum prep.
-On New Year’s Eve, check out Aurum restaurant for a romantic dinner celebration to start your night on the town.
+Many restaurants are open for Christmas Eve, Christmas and New Years Eve, but may have a separate fee for holiday dinners.
+Be sure to make reservations or start early because tables tend to fill up quickly.

 Breckenridge is an outdoor paradise in the winter making December one of the best times to visit.
 The ample amounts of snow mean there are tons of great activities to enjoy.
 From days on the mountain to one of a kind experiences, there is plenty to do.
 If you are looking to fully embrace the holiday spirit, fill your vacation with classic holiday activities.